PyFilesystem/pyfilesystem/docs/contrib.rst

 BIG (BIG Archive File Format)
 -----------------------------
-A read-only interface to the BIG archive file format used in some EA games titles (e.g. Command & Conquery 4).
+A read-only interface to the BIG archive file format used in some EA games titles (e.g. Command & Conquer 4).
 See :mod:`fs.contrib.bigfs`